 Definition of Bond Rating

 Bond Rating is an alphabet based scoring system through which the financial creditworthiness of financial instruments such as Bonds is analyzed on multiple quantitative and qualitative factors and presented to potential investors.
-Bond Rating act as one of the important factors in decision making to make an investment decision.
-A Higher Bond rating is always a good sign of the financial strength of the Issuer and results in better Interest pricing for the Issuer and good safety net for the subscribers.
+Bond Rating acts as one of the important factors in decision making to make an investment decision.
+A Higher Bond rating is always a good sign of the financial strength of the Issuer and results in better Interest pricing for the Issuer and a good safety net for the subscribers.

 Bond Rating involves an independent assessment of the creditworthiness of the issuer related to a specific issuance of fixed Income Instruments such as Bonds by an independent rating agency.
 Based on the assessment which is both undertaken in qualitative and quantitative terms an alphabetic rating is assigned to the Bond Issue such as AAA, AA, etc. which thereby acts as a mechanism for pricing interest rates on such bond instruments.
-The higher the rating lower the interest rate due to the inherent low risk and lower the rating such as BB and below higher the interest rate the issuer has to pay due to the inherent high risk taken by the subscriber.
+The higher the rating lower the interest rate due to the inherent low risk and the lower the rating such as BB and below higher the interest rate the issuer has to pay due to the inherent high risk is taken by the subscriber.

-How do Bond Ratings Work?
+How does Bond Ratings work?

-Bond Ratings work in synchronization with the ratings assigned and issuer financial credibility.
+Bond Ratings work in synchronization with the ratings assigned and the issuer’s financial credibility.
 Bond ratings led to the classification of Bond into Investment grade (ratings from AAA to BBB) and Non-Investment grade (BB & below ratings).
 Many Funds invest only in Investment-grade Bonds and as such bond rating falling in that category makes them qualified for such investment.
-Bonds rating in non-investment grade carries a high risk of default and as such carries high-interest payout by the issuer to compensate for the extra risk of default undertaken by the investor.
+Bonds rating in non-investment grade carries a high risk of default and as such carries a high-interest payout by the issuer to compensate for the extra risk of default undertaken by the investor.

 Normally whenever an Issuer plans to issue Bonds in the securities market it is compulsorily required to get credit ratings from the registered rating agencies which evaluate such issuance of Bonds on various qualitative and quantitative parameters to determine the relative safety of investments in such Bond issue and based on the same a Bond Rating is assigned.

 It is important to note that Bond Ratings imply meaning both on a standalone basis as well as on a relative basis; however, the interest pricing is always compared by investors on a relative basis.
-For instance, an Investor would demand a higher interest rate invest in a Bond Instrument with a “BBB” rating compared to a Bond Instrument with an “AAA” rating due to the higher amount of safety associated with “AAA” rated paper compared to a “BBB” rated paper.
+For instance, an Investor would demand a higher interest rate to invest in a Bond Instrument with a “BBB” rating compared to a Bond Instrument with an “AAA” rating due to the higher amount of safety associated with “AAA” rated paper compared to a “BBB” rated paper.

 How is Bond Rating Calculated?

-Bond Rating is calculated by applying various quantitative and qualitative factors to arrive at the rating score which is then mapped to rating grade in alphabet format.
-Usually, the quantitative and qualitative factor includes analyzing Management Risk, Financial Risk, Industry Risk as well as an overall economic risk.
+Bond Rating is calculated by applying various quantitative and qualitative factors to arrive at the rating score which is then mapped to the rating grade in alphabet format.
+Usually, the quantitative and qualitative factor includes analyzing Management Risk, Financial Risk, Industry Risk as well as and overall economic risk.
 These risk factors are further subdivided into various risk factors which are scored both on quantitative and qualitative factors to arrive at scores for each risk factor broadly and further aggregated to arrive at a total score which is then mapped with the rating range.

 Bond Rating Chart

 The Bond Rating chart depicts the different ratings assigned by the rating agencies globally.
-Globally there are three major rating agencies namely Moody’s, Standard and Poor (S&P), and Fitch which is discussed in the below section.
+Globally there are three major rating agencies namely Moody’s, Standard and Poor (S&P), and Fitch which are discussed in the below section.
 The Bond Rating Chart assigned to Bond Instruments is depicted below: